-A rich person named Chu Yufen fell asleep one day, and in his dream, he was invited to a kingdom, met the king, married a beautiful princess, had seven children, became a good governor for decades, and experienced prosperity and countless wealth.
+A rich person named Chu Yufen fell asleep one day.
+In his dream, he was invited to a kingdom, met the king, married a beautiful princess, had seven children, became a good governor for decades, and experienced prosperity and countless wealth.

-Years later, he participated in defensive wars but failed, then his wife passed away, and he got demoted and was sent back by the king.
+Years later, he participated in defensive wars but failed, then his wife passed away, and he was demoted and sent back by the king.

 After he woke up, he realized he had experienced a lifetime in a dream.
-And later he found out that this kingdom in his dream was a huge ant cave near his mansion.
+And later, he discovered that this kingdom in his dream was a giant ant cave near his mansion.

-He felt that wealth and power all came from and went to emptiness, and nothing is permanent.
+He felt that wealth and power came from and went to emptiness, and nothing was permanent.
 Afterward, he quit everything and lived a simple life.

 Tale of Liu Yi or Liu Yi Zhuan, by Liu Chaowei.

-What's worse, her home Dongting Lake was too far away for her to travel alone, and there was no one that she can trust to send a message to her father.
+What's worse, her home Dongting Lake was too far away for her to travel alone, and there was no one she could trust to send a message to her father.

 Liu Yi promised to tell the Dragon King about her tragic encounters, and after a series of adventures, he finally arrived at the Dragon Palace under Dongting Lake.

-The Dragon King and his brother saved the Dragon Princess and took her back, and showed sincere gratitude to Liu Yi.
+The Dragon King and his brother saved the Dragon Princess, took her back, and showed sincere gratitude to Liu Yi.

-Some years later, Liu Yi moved back to the Dongting Lake area and married a woman who looks exactly like the Dragon Princess.
+Some years later, Liu Yi moved back to the Dongting Lake area and married a woman who looked exactly like the Dragon Princess.

-It turned out that she fell in love with Liu Yi after he saved her, and had been waiting for him the whole time until he moved back as a single person.
+She fell in love with Liu Yi after he saved her, and she had been waiting for him until he moved back as a single person.

 Legend of Changhen or Changhen Zhuan, by Chen Hong.

-The first half, from their meeting to Lady Yang's death, is mostly history with literary processing.
+From their meeting to Lady Yang's death, the first half is mostly history with literary processing.

 The second half, however, is full of imagination.